$0 North Carolina Homeschool Portfolio & Assessment Templates

 DNPE Compliance System

-Everything the Division of Non-Public Education can legally request — and nothing they can't.
-A 9-month attendance calendar (not the generic 180-day public school tracker), immunization record organizer, and a dedicated section explaining exactly what DNPE can and cannot inspect during a Record Review Meeting.
-Know your rights and your obligations in the same document.
+Most first-year parents over-document or under-document because the DNPE website doesn't tell you what "enough" looks like.
+This gives you exactly what the Division of Non-Public Education can legally request — and nothing they can't.
+A 9-month attendance calendar (not the generic 180-day public school tracker), immunization record organizer, and a dedicated section explaining what inspectors can and cannot ask for during a Record Review Meeting.
+Stop guessing what to bring to a virtual audit.

 Annual Standardized Testing Dossier

-A specialized log for recording test vendor (CAT, Stanford-10, Iowa, Woodcock-Johnson), administration date, and national percentile ranks in the four legally mandated subjects: English grammar, reading, spelling, and mathematics.
-Includes a comparison chart of all DNPE-accepted tests with cost, format, and ordering details — so you stop Googling "which test should I use" every spring.
+Every spring, NC parents spiral into testing anxiety — and half of them accidentally order a test that requires a bachelor's degree to administer.
+This dossier logs test vendor (CAT, Stanford-10, Iowa, Woodcock-Johnson), administration date, and national percentile ranks in only the four legally mandated subjects: English grammar, reading, spelling, and mathematics.
+Includes a comparison chart of all DNPE-accepted tests with cost, format, and degree requirements — so you choose the right test the first time instead of scrambling every March.

 Grade-Banded Portfolio Frameworks (K-2, 3-5, 6-8, 9-12)